rodeet2/redbluepersonalitytest/README.md

 ## Red Blue Personality Test

 A fun simple personality test, choosing from Red or Blue.
-It then shows other users of similar results, and the link to their Instagram.
+It then shows other users of similar results, and the link to their Instagram accounts.

 #### Features